Apple's products are driven by UX research strategy, Are you using UX strategy for your product? Early-stage, mature or growth? We can help.

-Bait and switch are where users are proceeding through taking an action that has an outcome but results in another unforeseen effect.
-An undesired outcome is performed by offering a button that customers click on in the app that’s considered bait.
+Bait and switch are where users proceed through taking an action that has an outcome but results in another unforeseen effect.
+An undesired outcome is performed by offering a button that customers click on in the app that's considered bait.
 An example is apps offering excessive app updates.
-The update limits the choices to either ‘Update Now’ or ‘Update Later.’
-If users don’t want to update the app during that time, they may try clicking the top right X button.
-When clicking the X button, the product designer may have made it where users clicking on the X button automatically opts to update the system now.
+The update limits the choices to either 'Update Now' or 'Update Later.'
+If users don't want to update the app during that time, they may try clicking the top right X button.
+When clicking the X button, the product designer may have made it so that users clicking on the X button automatically opts to update the system now.
 This would be considered bait and switch, and the X button is the bait.

-Zuckering is when products share more personalized information from their customers.
-That named the name of this dark pattern after the CEO of Facebook is Mark Zuckerberg.
+Zuckering is when products share more personalized information with their customers.
+That named the name of this dark pattern after the CEO of Meta, Mark Zuckerberg.
 Companies using this approach will hide the truth under their terms in conditions, most likely in small print, stating it will sell personalized information from customers to data brokers.
 Information about users can be sensitive and specific.
-Companies using this trick to break users’ trust and share customized information can create long-term damage to the relationship between the customers and the business.
+Companies using this trick to break users' trust and share customized information can create long-term damage to the relationship between the customers and the business.
 The uninstalled rate for apps using this tactic will more than likely increase.